SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 **River chunks do moderate work.** A river crossing a chunk might modify 500-3000 blocks depending on width and embankment needs.
 This is small compared to vanilla terrain generation's per-chunk work.

 **CBN queries are fast.** Region data is computed deterministically on demand.
-Same coordinates always produce the same result.
+Same coordinates always produce the same flow.

 **Heightmap recalculation is bounded.** Recalculating heightmaps scans columns top-to-bottom—limited by chunk size (256 columns), not river complexity.